Malcolm-Q/LC-LateGameUpgrades/README.md

 If reporting a bug.
 Please include your logoutput.log file if possible, it's in your bepinex folder.

+The releases contains a nightly build for V2.5.0 which introduces upgrades for individual players.

 Join [this modding discord](https://discord.gg/hzEcKFSSDX) and comment [on this post](https://discord.com/channels/1168655651455639582/1178407269994594435)  to discuss the mod.